 Automatic link with external HR (human resources) systems of employers/associations is often required;

 The features of health insurance for formal sector mentioned above can be used also for support of health insurance in informal sector.
-For example, insurance products with indefinite duration may be used also in informal sector .On the other hand, the majority of functionality already implemented in IMIS can be used for formal sector as well – e. g. the whole subsystem of processing of claims.
+For example, insurance products with indefinite duration may be used also in informal sector .On the other hand, the majority of functionality already implemented in openIMIS can be used for formal sector as well – e. g. the whole subsystem of processing of claims.

 The proposed solution of support of health insurance of formal sector has the following rather independent components:

-1. Enriching the data model of IMIS with a new entity Employer.
+1. Enriching the data model of openIMIS with a new entity Employer.
 Insurees are members of a family on one hand and some of them can be employed (linked) to an employer on the other hand.

 2. Enriching of the scope of possible insurance product by products exhibiting one or several of the following features: